 Steps to repair disk errors in Linux:

-1. List the disks available on your system.
+1. List the block devices and partitions present on the system.

 $ lsblk